KeynesYouDigIt/udacity_movie_site/readme.md

 #Welcome to Trailers.com!

-actually, its just my submission for the movie trailer site project.
-I am going fast since I already have web dev experience.
-Be gentle!!
 =======
 actually, its just my submission for the movie trailer site project.
 I am going fast since I already have web dev experience.
 Be gentle!!